 Buffett speaks about “the moat” from time to time.
 The meme/quote below is by a third-party, but is seems to apply to what has been occurring in manufactured housing since 2003.

 Furthermore, as a video interview with Kevin Clayton of Clayton homes reflects that ‘Warren’ told him that they have ‘plenty of money.’
 Clayton says Buffett hammers away at competition and the moat, but otherwise gives them significant liberty – and considerable financial support.
+So Clayton and other Berkshire managers have expanding the moat preached to them, per his comments in the video below.

 Kevin goes onto say in the video above elements of how their “moat” works.
 Clayton explained that Buffett preaches that moat and how they are supposed to be tough on competitors, how they like to use nonprofits, and more.
 All of these are truths, hiding in plain sight.